defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 #### A. Create the Kubernetes Cluster

 Goes without saying, but the k8s cluster must already exist in Nutanix, and you must have admin access to it.
-We create ours with Terraform [here](https://github.com/defenseunicorns/delivery-nutanix-iac/tree/main)
+We create ours with Terraform/Tofu [here](https://github.com/defenseunicorns/delivery-nutanix-iac/tree/main).
+See especially the [RKE2 module](https://github.com/defenseunicorns/delivery-nutanix-iac/tree/main/modules/rke2) and [module documentation](https://github.com/defenseunicorns/delivery-nutanix-iac/blob/main/docs/rke2-module.md).

 #### B. Provide a Domain, DNS sub-domain support (wildcard CNAME preferable), TLS certs